 What We’re Doing

-Greenhouse Gas Inventory – GU has significantly reduced our GHG emissions even while increasing the number of buildings on campus.
-View our progress (opens PDF) (new window)
+Greenhouse Gas Inventory – GU has significantly reduced our GHG emissions even while increasing the number of buildings on campus and the number of students served.

 Teaching, Research and Engagement